huixrotllant/huixrotllant.github.io/openings.md

 <tbody>
   <tr>
     <td class="tg-oe15"><a href="https://amubox.univ-amu.fr/s/ZpKTDPM7X2Fc5ka" target="_blank"><img src="https://huixrotllant.github.io/images/electrophysiology.png"/></a></td>
     <td class="tg-oe15"><p align="justify"><b>PhD funding for 3 years available (Deadline: 20/04/2024):</b> A full PhD funding is available in my group, on the simulation of voltage-dependent fluorescence of rhodopsines (click <a href="https://amubox.univ-amu.fr/s/ZpKTDPM7X2Fc5ka" target="_blank">here</a> for more details).
 A Master degree is required in the starting date of the PhD (October 2024) so last year Master students that will possess their diploma on September 2024 can apply.
-The funding is subject to a scientific selection committee, for which each candidate needs to defend its past research experience and education and the PhD project.
+The funding is subject to a scientific selection committee.
 Selections will be held in May/June 2024.</p>
 <p align="justify"><b>Apply:</b> Contact <a href="mailto:miquel.huix-rotllant@univ-amu.fr?subject=Application to PhD position">miquel.huix-rotllant@cnrs.fr</a> with a detailed CV and your motivation letter.</p></td>
   </tr>
   <tr>